Litemage/argos1756-docs/docs/software_doc/tutorials/03_XRP_Tank_Drive/index.md

 * Read left joystick from controller
 * Read right joystick from controller

+### Flow Chart
+ > [flow chart](../../CPP_Docs/CPP_software_quick_reference/index.md#flow-charts) is a diagram that shows the steps in a process.
+Each step is represented by a different symbol and contains a short description of the process step.
+The flow chart symbols are linked together with arrows showing the process flow direction.
+It's a great way to plan your code before you start writing.

-Now that we have that, let's make a chart of what our code needs to do.
+Now that we understand the overall idea of the code, let's create a flowchart to outline what our code needs to do.
 Programmers use flow charts a lot to visualize a plan for implementing code.
-Try to write your flowchart before looking at the provided one.
+Attempt to create your own flowchart before reviewing the provided example.

 <details>
 <summary> Flow Chart 📊</summary>